AlexCherrypi/backupgnome/README.md

 # backupgnome
 A little script that can create backups for your Gnome installation and restore them.

 My preferred usage: on an USB-Stick, flashed with my favourite Linux ISO.
 Run the script once before the reinstallation, then again afterwards.
-No files have to be moved by hand with this process.
+No files have to be moved by hand by doing so.
 Everything just works!

 `wget https://raw.githubusercontent.com/KnallbertLp/backupgnome/main/backupgnome.sh -O backupgnome.sh && chmod +x backupgnome.sh`